MongoDB

 </Step>

-<Step title="Switch to Admin Database">
+<Step title="Switch to the admin database">

 Ensure you are on the `admin` database where users are created: